Is a Self-Managed Super Fund right for you?

 As a trustee, you’re responsible for things like:

-• Ensuring the fund complies with super and tax laws
+• Making sure the SMSF complies with super and tax laws

 For the most up to date responsibilities refer to the ATO website